ROCK LEGENDS CRUISE VIII 2020 TERMS AND CONDITIONS

 By booking the Cruise, you (the passenger) agree to release and hold harmless the Released Parties, from and against any claim or cause of action arising out of or in connection with your travel on and participation in the Cruise, including, but not limited to: (1) injury, death or delay of passengers, or loss, damage or delay of or to passengers’ baggage or other property, which may be caused, directly or indirectly, in whole or in part, from participation in the Cruise, including, without limitation, passenger’s use of or participation in any shore excursion, on board concession or athletic or recreational activity; (2) your request for or selection of a roommate for the Cruise; (3) emotional distress, mental suffering or anguish or psychological injury of any kind under any circumstances (except when such damages were caused by the Released Parties’ negligence and resulted from the same passenger’s sustaining actual physical injury, or having been at risk of actual physical injury, or when such damages are held to have been intentionally inflicted by the Released Parties); (4) any change in scheduled Cruise events and/or celebrity appearances; or (5) RCI exercise of its contractual rights (see below).
 You further agree that the Released Parties shall not be held vicariously liable for the intentional or negligent acts of any persons not employed by any of the Released Parties, nor for any intentional or negligent acts of any of the Released Parties’ employees committed while off duty or outside the course and scope of their employment.

-It is agreed by and between the passenger and NAHA that all disputes and matters whatsoever arising under, in connection with or incident to this Contract or the passenger’s cruise, shall be litigated, if at all, before the United States District Court in the State of Virginia, or as to those lawsuits to which the Federal Courts of the United States lack subject matter jurisdiction, before a court located in the State of Virginia, U.S.A. to the exclusion of the Courts of any other county, state or country.
+It is agreed by and between the passenger and NAHA that all disputes and matters whatsoever arising under, in connection with or incident to this Contract or the passenger’s cruise, shall be litigated, if at all, before the United States District Court in the State of Virginia, or as to those lawsuits to which the Federal Courts of the United States lack subject matter jurisdiction, before a court located in the State of Virginia of the United States of America, to the exclusion of the Courts of any other county, state or country.

 These Terms and Conditions and the terms accepted during the cruise reservation process contain the entire agreement between NAHA and Passenger and supersedes any other agreements, written or oral, relating to the subject matter herein.
 Any waiver of any provision of must be made in writing and signed by an authorized representative of NAHA.
 If any portion of shall be determined to be invalid, then said portion shall be deemed severed from the Contract in such jurisdiction only and all remaining portion shall remain in full force and effect.